developerstephanieb/latex_reference/01_fundamentals/07_images_and_figures.md

 ## Including Images

-To include images, load the `graphicx` package in the preamble.
+Use the `graphicx` package to include images to a document.

 - `\usepackage{graphicx}`: Loads the `graphicx` package, enabling image-related commands.